A couple of weeks ago I shared with you ten characteristics of debt-free people of modest means.

 Well, I live in Southern California, one of the most expensive places to live in the United States.
 In its 2009 list of the most expensive cities, Forbes listed Los Angeles second; only New York City had a higher cost of living.

-Even so, I know many people living here right now that are making ends meet on $40,000 or less.
+Even so, there are still millions of people living here right now that are making ends meet on $40,000* or less.

-I know if I had to, I could make it here too on that amount of money – and if I can live on an annual income of $40,000 here in Southern California, I am certain I could make it most everywhere else in America.
+I know if I had to, I could make it here too on that amount of money — and if I can live on an annual income of $40,000* here in Southern California, I’m certain I could make it most everywhere else in America, where the cost of living is significantly cheaper.

 Although I have a much more detailed breakdown, here is a top-level summary of just my key household expenses in 2009: